What to Consider When Building an Energy-Efficient Home

 Building an energy-efficient home won’t just save you energy usage but also money in the long run.
 Before you start building your home is the best time to decide exactly how efficient you want the new house to be.

-RetroFoam of Michigan has more than 20 years of experience helping homeowners make their new and existing homes energy efficient with foam insulation.
+RetroFoam of Michigan has more than 20 years of experience using foam insulation to help homeowners make their new and existing homes energy-efficient.

 We’ll talk more about air sealing with foam in a bit, so let’s get into the nitty-gritty of designing an energy-efficient home.

-When you are in the planning process of designing your new house, really the best option to optimize home energy efficiency is taking the whole-house approach, according to the U.S. Department of Energy.
+When planning your new home, the best way to maximize energy efficiency is by taking a whole-house approach, as recommended by the U.S. Department of Energy.

 The items listed above are just some of the major things to consider when looking for a whole-house system regarding energy efficiency.